project-chip/matter-handbook/content/SDK/_index.md

 The SDK contains abstraction layers for Python, Java and Kotlin controllers.

-The SDK is publically available on [GitHub](https://github.com/project-chip/connectedhomeip)
+The SDK is publicly available on [GitHub](https://github.com/project-chip/connectedhomeip)